The 7 Processes of Sustainable Project Management

 • Assessment methods

-• Sustainable certifications (when applicable) such as BREAM or LEED for construction projects.
+• Sustainable certifications (when applicable) such as BREAM or LEED for construction projects

-• Sustainability consultants or organisations involved
+• Sustainability consultants for organisations involved

 • Project precision levels

-• Project estimations and contingencies
+• Project estimations and contingencies, and

-• Monitoring and controlling activities
+• Monitoring and controlling activities.

 2. Establishing a Sustainability Breakdown Structure